erickcastrillo/Diquis/docs/rails/PROJECT_OVERVIEW.md

 ## Reference Django Project

-This Rails implementation is based on an existing Django "La Cantera" project that serves as the architectural reference.
+This Rails implementation is based on an existing Django "Diquis" project that serves as the architectural reference.
 The Rails version maintains the same business logic, domain models, and API contracts while leveraging Rails conventions and best practices.

 ## Getting Started